ryanluo/hub/README.md

 V.1.3

 Functional.
 Icons replaced with circles for other teams.
-Real time add.
-Not sure about realtime delete.
+Real time add and delete.

 V.1.2